lrobledo/palabra-ai-python/README.md

 palabra.run(config)
 ```

-### Working with transcriptions
+### Working with transcriptions 📝

-You can optionally get transcriptions of the source and translated speech.
-Output can be configured to provide audio only, transcriptions only, or both:
+📋 **You can optionally get transcriptions of the source and translated speech.**
+⚙️ **Output can be configured to provide:**
+- 🔊 Audio only
+- 📝 Transcriptions only
+- 🎯 Both audio and transcriptions

 ```python
 from palabra_ai import (